When Are Scholarships Taxable? It Depends on Several Rules

 You must determine how the funds will be used after you determine that your school qualifies.
 The funds can only be applied to “qualified educational expenses.”
 Otherwise, the money is taxable.

-For example, room and board is not considered to be a qualified education expense, so a portion of your scholarship will be taxable if it pays for your tuition and fees and it also provides for a roof over your head while you attend classes.
+For example, room and board are not considered to be a qualified education expense, so a portion of your scholarship will be taxable if it pays for your tuition and fees and it also provides for a roof over your head while you attend classes.
 The IRS takes the position that the room-and-board portion represents income to you which you're spending on personal needs.

 Tuition money spent on required equipment, books, and supplies is tax-free.
 "Required" means that your school or class instructor says that you must have these items to enroll in and attend a particular class.
 If you use some of the money to voluntarily purchase a new laptop, you'll pay taxes on that portion of the scholarship even if you use the laptop for school.